kajsataipale/Iplay/README.md

 ## Documentation

 ### Setup
-- Download or clone project
+- Download or clone the project
 - Make sure you have [composer](https://github.com/composer/composer) and [npm](https://docs.npmjs.com/) installed
 - Navigate with the command prompt to the root file of the project
 - Run commands: